aquarhead/blog/_posts/2016-02-03-some-films.md

 > Sharp enough and usable under any condition

-I have to salute the guys at Ilford, when noticing it's a company all-in for B&W films.
+I have to salute the guys at ILFORD, when noticing it's a company all-in for B&W films.
 And PAN 400 is what I started with among all their awesome films.
 Because the previous several rolls are all ISO 200, making them next to useless at night, I wonder if 400 could perform well enough at night.

 In fact, the ILFORD PAN 400 astonished me on how well it could fit at almost any time, any place.